Skip to navigation Skip to content

 Alice (52 years of age) lodged a claim for DSP noting diagnosis of a Traumatic Brain Injury (TBI).

-Following confirmation from the GP the assessor deems there is enough medical evidence to confidently recommend medical eligibility and considers file format suitable if Alice agrees.
+Once confirmed, the assessor decides there is enough medical evidence to confidently recommend medical eligibility and considers file format suitable if Alice agrees.

 JCA is completed as a file assessment.

-Rationale: Alice has provided medical evidence indicating that they sustained a traumatic brain injury following a cerebrovascular infarct (stroke) 12 months ago.
-Alice has undergone both acute and rehabilitative treatment and based on medical evidence provided by their neurosurgeon is not expected to improve beyond their current capacity.
+Rationale: Alice has provided medical evidence that they sustained a traumatic brain injury following a cerebrovascular infarct (stroke) 12 months ago.
+Alice has undergone both acute and rehabilitative treatment.
+Based on medical evidence provided by their neurosurgeon, no improvement beyond their current capacity is expected.

 Alice has provided an occupational therapy assessment outlining their care needs following discharge from hospital as well as medical evidence from their GP.
 The assessor contacts Alice’s GP to confirm that their condition remains unchanged, and their impairments are still consistent with the occupational therapy report.